kookmin-sw/capstone-2022-43/index.md

 1. **expected effect**
    - From a consumer's point of view, it is possible to reduce logistics costs and reduce logistics work time by providing integrated management of supplier quotations on one platform.
    - From a supplier perspective, it is possible to flexibly acquire small cargo consumers, thereby improving inefficiencies in operating and operating costs.
-   - Users can ease access to the maritime logistics industry through a platform that can consume logistics knowledge content in an integrated way.
+   - Users can ease access to the shipping logistics industry through a platform that can consume logistics knowledge content in an integrated way.
-   - It is possible to secure competitiveness in Korea's international maritime logistics industry by expanding import and export logistics and improving inefficiencies.
+   - It is possible to obtain competitiveness in Korea's international logistics industry by expanding import and export and improving inefficiencies.
    - From a consumer's point of view, you can check the reliability of the supplier and choose
 2. **Applications**
    - Reducing barriers to entry and lowering costs for small and medium-sized enterprises (SMEs) in the small-scale logistics processing sector
    - Reduction of small logistical handling costs for individual shippers
-   - Reduced shipping costs for new customers
+   - Reduced company's operating expenses for new customers
    - Mitigation of information asymmetry between shippers and forwarders